← Back to the course

 • 200 — match or no-match (both are success).

 • 400image part missing or unreadable ({ "error": "image required" }).
+Unsupported/unreadable media types that are not JPEG/PNG fold into this 400 (we do not emit 415 — see below).

-• 502 — upstream Gemini call failed after retries ({ "error": "vision unavailable" }).
+• 502 — upstream Vision Gemini call failed after retries ({ "error": "vision unavailable" }).

 Score semantics (load-bearing).
 For cosine similarity Atlas maps the raw cosine [-1,1] into [0,1] as (1 + cosine) / 2.
 So an unrelated (orthogonal) photo’s nearest stranger still scores ~0.5, not 0 — 0.5 is the “no real similarity” floor, and real matches for a clean photo sit well above it.
 A naive low threshold like T=0.3 is therefore meaningless; calibrate T above the ~0.5 floor.
 (Confirmed: MongoDB normalizes cosine as (1+cosine)/2.)